rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Description

-If a struct takes significant effort to initialize, when writing docs, it can be quicker to wrap your example with a helper function which takes the struct as an argument.
+If a struct takes significant effort to initialize when writing docs, it can be quicker to wrap your example with a helper function which takes the struct as an argument.